 Rothesay presently requires 1.00 facility and will require 1.11 by 2032.
-An additional facility is not required until 2058 if the Rothesay Netherwood facility remains available for minor hockey use.
+An additional facility is not required until 2058 if the Rothesay Netherwood facility remains available for minor hockey use and minor hockey participation continues to remain stable.

 COMMENTARY: The Town's Rothesay Arena is an essential component of regional active and social life, and has been maintained to provide indoor ice beyond the 50-year lifespan commonly experienced in communities with 'Centennial-style' facilities.
-Although the

-Rothesay Netherwood Arena is available for minor sports use, the facility is not municipality-owned, and therefore, the Town can not guarantee future availability for community use.
+Although the Rothesay Netherwood Arena is available for minor sports use, the facility is not municipality-owned, and therefore, the Town can not guarantee future availability for community use.
 Thus, the existing Rothesay Arena is required to ensure Town and regional access to indoor ice.
 This facility is currently close to end-of-life, and a new facility will be required within the life of this Master Plan.